BackTable / MSK / Tool

 • Late Older Age (60+ years): Bone density continues to decrease, with average T-scores ranging from -1.5 to -2.5.
 A T-score below -2.5 indicates osteoporosis.
 Preventive measures, such as medication and exercise, are essential.

-Maintaining a normal T-score for your age is important for bone health.
+Maintaining a normal T-score range for your age is important for bone health.
 Regular bone density tests, a diet rich in calcium and vitamin D, and an active lifestyle can help preserve bone density.
 Always consult with a healthcare provider for personalized advice.

 Factors Affecting Bone Density & How To Improve Your T-Score